thiagoferreira53/glue/README.txt

               GLUEFlag = 3, only growth will be evaluated.
  | NumberOfModelRun - Define the number of model runs for each treatment
  | Cores - Indicate the number of cores (CPUs) to be used for running the simulation.
 If Cores = "", GLUE will assume
-           that it will calibrate on a High Perfomance Computer (SLURM job scheduler) and use the same amount of cores specified on through the "--cpus-per-task" command (usually defined in the job request file - .sh).
+           that it is running on a High Perfomance Computer (SLURM job scheduler) and use the same amount of cores specified on through the "--cpus-per-task" command (usually defined in the job request file - .sh).
            *You can use parallel::detectCores() command on R to check the number of cores available.*
            **we do not recommend the use of all available cores in your machine for running GLUE.**